Bladder: Fish

 The gills of most teleost fish help to eliminate ammonia from the body, and fish live surrounded by water, but most still have a distinct bladder for storing waste fluid.
 The urinary bladder of teleosts is permeable to water, though this is less true for freshwater dwelling species than saltwater species.
+In freshwater fish the bladder is a key site of absorption for many major ions in marine fish urine is held in the bladder for extended periods to maximise water absorption.
+The urinary bladders of fish and tetrapods are thought to be analogous while the former's swim-bladders and latter's lungs are considered homologous.

 Most fish also have an organ called a swim-bladder which is unrelated to the urinary bladder except in its membranous nature.
 The loaches, pilchards, and herrings are among the few types of fish in which a urinary bladder is poorly developed.
 It is largest in those fish which lack an air bladder, and is situated in front of the oviducts and behind the rectum.
-The urinary bladders of fish and tetrapods are thought to be analogous while the former's swim-bladders and latter's lungs are considered homologous.

 Birds

 In nearly all bird species, there is no urinary bladder per se.
 Although all birds have kidneys, the ureters open directly into a cloaca which serves as a reservoir for urine, fecal matter, and eggs.